LOS ANGELES MAC SUPPORT

 - Storage Warnings – If you reach the storage limit on your Mail server, your email will stop functioning.

 - Attachment Limits – Attaching files over 20Mb to 30Mb may result in server rejection.
-Depending on the mail provider, this may also block the transmission of subsequent emails.
+Depending on the mail provider, this may also block the transmission of subsequent emails to your Apple device.

 - Sending From Wrong Accounts – Mail client account preferences need to be changed to fix this issue.